ChiaraSapo/exp-rob-assignment3/README.md

 - lastDetected indicates the ball that has just been detected
 - closeBall indicates that the ball is close (threshold of proximity was chosen manually)

+The user is implemented by the function user_says in which he can interact by sending a Play command to the robot, followed by a GoTo command + target location (Entrance, Closet, Living room, Kitchen, Bathroom, Bedroom)